Nigel Strangeways: Character overview

-A gentleman detective, Strangeways is an Oxford-educated writer and nephew of an Assistant Commissioner at Scotland Yard.
+A gentleman detective, Strangeways is an Oxford-educated writer and nephew of Sir John Strangeways, Assistant Commissioner at Scotland Yard.
 His surname is derived from the Strangeways Prison in Manchester.
 In the first novel A Question of Proof he is modelled on the poet W. H. Auden but this aspect became less marked as the series progressed.
 As well as being a private investigator he also works as a literary scholar, producing a study of the Caroline poets amongst other works.
 Slightly arch, he is given to using literary quotations during his investigations, which often pass over the heads of the other characters.
 His style of detection has been compared to that of John Dickson Carr's Gideon Fell.

+Many of the novels see Strangeways aiding Superintendent Blount of Scotland Yard in the police's official investigations.
+In the course of the second novel Thou Shell of Death, Strangeways meets Georgia Cavendish, an accomplished explorer, whom he soon marries.

 During the course of the novels, Strangeways becomes involved in a number of cases reflecting the changing periods of the time.
-A variety of locations are used for the murder investigations he undertakes including a public school (A Question of Proof, 1935), a brewery (There's Trouble Brewing, 1937), a holiday camp (Malice in Wonderland, 1940) a Whitehall ministry (Minute for Murder, 1947), a publishing house (End of Chapter, 1957) and a cruise ship (The Widow's Cruise, 1959).
+A variety of locations are used for the murder investigations he undertakes including a preparatory school (A Question of Proof, 1935), a brewery (There's Trouble Brewing, 1937), a holiday camp (Malice in Wonderland, 1940) a Whitehall ministry (Minute for Murder, 1947), a publishing house (End of Chapter, 1957) and a cruise ship (The Widow's Cruise, 1959).
 The Smiler with the Knife (1939) features a Fascist organisation plotting to overthrow British democracy, while The Sad Variety (1964) focuses on an attempt by British Communists and their Soviet backers to kidnap a professor.